mogilvie/CalendarBundle/Resources/doc/EventListeners.md

 Used to modify or remove the CalendarEvent to customise it for your application.
 For
 example:
-- Send an email updating invitees.
+- Send an email updating attendees.
 - Change relationships.

 See the documents section for more detail of the listeners available: